wrist mechanics online course featured image

 All Posts / Articles / Golf Swing Basics /

-9 Different Types of Golf Shots Explained (Why You Should Know Them All)
+9 Different Types of Golf Shots Explained (And When to Use Each One)

 Whether it’s a pin tucked on the side of a green or a tree you have to work your way around, being able to hit a variety of different types of golf shots will benefit your scoring.